filamentphp/filament/packages/support/docs/07-enums.md

 ### Using the enum icon with a text entry in your infolist

 If you use a [`TextEntry`](../infolists/entries/text) with the Infolist Builder, and it is cast to an enum in your Eloquent model, Filament will automatically use the `HasIcon` interface to display the enum's icon aside its label.
 This works best if you use the [`badge()`](../infolists/entries/text#displaying-as-a-badge) method on the entry.

+### Using the enum icon with a toggle buttons field in your form

+If you use a [`ToggleButtons`](../forms/fields/toggle-buttons) with the Form Builder, and it is set to use an enum for its options, Filament will automatically use the `HasIcon` interface to display the enum's icon aside its label.

 ## Enum descriptions